 Dear Mom and Dad,

 Words can’t describe how sorry I am.
 I put you in a position no parent should ever face.
 I left – before you.
-It wasn’t supposed to be this way.
-The natural order of things was skewed by my addiction.
-I can only imagine the agony you must be in.
+I can only imagine your agony.
 I know you’re angry, despairing and sad, all at the same time.
 If only you could reach back in time and pluck me from the path I’d chosen, but you can’t.
 You never could.
 God knows, you tried.
-I wasn’t completely oblivious, to all you did for me.
-I always believed I had time and the truth is – I was too dammed smart for my own good.
+I wasn’t utterly oblivious to all you did for me.
+I always believed I had time and the truth is I was too dammed smart for my own good.

 I underestimated the power of my disease.

-There wasn’t anything you could have said, or done, to prevent this from happening.
+There wasn’t anything you could have said or done to prevent this from happening.
 I thought I knew it all.
 Death by overdose was something that happened to other people.
-Foolish people – people who didn’t know shit about using.
-It wouldn’t to happen to me, no way, no how, not ever.
+Foolish people.
+People who didn’t know shit about using.
+It wouldn’t happen to me, no way, no how, not ever.

-I hope you find peace in knowing I’m free, in a way, I never before was.
+I hope you find peace in knowing I’m free in a way, I never was before.